christianaao/practice/README.md

 Hisorty - similar to a timeline, a list of every time you commited a change to the Repo Commit hash -
 Branch - allows you to branch off the main commit timeline - allows for experimental commits that doesnt have to be added to the main repo
+> if you decide that you want to keep the branch as part of the main timeline,